mriaus/mriaus/README.md

 ## Proyectos / Projects 🚧🛠️🚧

 Durante el bootcamp he realizado varios proyectos, añado algunas imagenes por aquí abajo ⬇️
+***
+During the bootcamp, I have completed several projects, and I'll add some images down below ⬇️

- Hice una app donde cargabamos desde la api del bootcamp una lista de personajes junto a su ubicación y podiamos verla representada en un mapa:<br><br>
+ Hice una app donde cargabamos desde la api del bootcamp una lista de personajes junto a su ubicación y podiamos verla representada en un mapa:

+ ---
+ I made an app where we loaded a list of characters along with their location from the bootcamp's API, and we could see them represented on a map.
+ <br><br>

  [Ir al proyecto / Go to the project ](https://github.com/mriaus/IOSAdvancedTest)